 LAKE HOUSTON LADIES CLUB

-A special holiday luncheon will be held Tuesday, Dec.
-17, from 10 a.m.-12:30 p.m., at the Walden Country Club, 18100 Walden Forest Dr., Humble.
-The Statesmen Chorus will perform a holiday music program in barbershop harmony style.
-Cost is $20 per person and includes lunch and entertainment.
+The Lake Houston Ladies Club will hold its next luncheon meeting Tuesday, Jan.
+21, from 10 a.m.-12:30 p.m., at the Walden Country Club, 18100 Walden Forest Dr., Humble.
+Special guest is Ellen Delap, a professional organizer, who will help satisfy New Year resolutions to make time and space for things one values in life.
+Cost of the event is $20 per person and includes lunch and entertainment.
 New members are always welcome.
-For information and reservations, visit www.lakehoustonladiesclub.com or call Karen at 281-900-5584 by Monday, Dec.
-9.
+For information and reservations, visit www.lakehoustonladiescub.com or call Karen at 281-900-5584 by Monday, Jan.
+13.

 KINGWOOD COMMUNITY CENTER